Working Conditions in Germany

 8. holiday entitlement 10% (half a day per week)

-Total fringes to be paid by the employer amount to an average of approx. 23% plus the additional 10% holiday entitlement (on this holiday entitlement again 23 % of fringes must get budgeted).
-For budget purposes this average is not very precise but practically — due to the cap, for the lowest salaries the highest percentages apply, for the highest salaries much lower percentages instead.
+Total fringes to be paid by the employer amount an average of approx. 23% plus the additional 10% holiday entitlement (on this holiday entitlement again 23 % of fringes must be budgeted).
+23% plus the additional 10% holiday entitlement (on this holiday entitlement again 23 % of fringes must get budgeted).
+For budget purposes this average is not very precise but convenient — due to the cap, the highest percentages apply to the lowest salaries, while much lower percentages apply to the highest salaries.
 The average therefore depends on the numeric relation between low paid and high paid crew members.

-‘Creative’ crew members (such as production designers, conceptional artists etc.) entitled to issue invoices for their activities, are subject to KSK (artist’s social insurance) contributions: 4,2 % in 2021 (also their invoiced rented equipment is subject to 4,2 % KSK as well).
+‘Creative’ crew members (such as production designers, conceptional artists etc.) are entitled to issue invoices for their activities.
+They are subject to Künstlersozialkasse KSK (artist’s social insurance) contributions: 4,2 % in 2021 (their invoiced rented equipment is subject to 4,2 % KSK as well).

-Cast has to be insured not only for shooting days, but also for additional preparation days as follows:
+Cast must be insured not only for shooting days, but also for additional preparation days as follows:

-Actors working below one week per month (minimum 7 shoot days) have to be paid the entire month in social security (pension, healthcare but not unemployment fringes), which leads to much higher payments in social security for the actors.
+Actors working below one week per month (minimum 7 shoot days) must be paid the entire month in social security (pension and healthcare, but not unemployment fringes), which leads to much higher payments in social security for the actors.
 This regulation is called "disrupted engagement" and was created to give the actors bigger pensions.
 So, if an actor is engaged on 2 shooting days in i.e. January and 1 day in February the full insurance for two months must get paid.

 Please refer to the crew rates, applicable from April 2021.

-These are absolute minimum rates are usually applied to TV productions for max.
-50 hrs / week.
+These are absolute minimum rates which are usually applied to TV productions for max.
+50 hours per week.
 For theatrical movies, they can increase by 50% or even more, depending on experience, reputation and track record.

 Electricians and grips are not yet included in union agreements: the usual (10 hrs) rate for a gaffer is about € 360 (in reality, because 10 hrs are rarely sufficient, between 450 — 500 per day, for a key / dolly grip about € 340,- (400 — 450), for a lighting technician about € 320,- (360).